 As is well known Einstein, von Laue, Schr\"odinger, Planck, and de Broglie never accepted the Copenhagen interpretation.
-In fact, although the Copenhagen interpretation seems to be without apparent logical inconsisten cies any really thoughtful scholar finds it difficult to digest.
+In fact, any really thoughtful scholar finds it difficult to digest.
 Inquiring students are usually silenced by authoritarian statements such as that they do not yet know enough and will understand later, or that their questions are not relevant to physics.

-In particular, the defenders of the Copenhagen interpretation generally assert that any unifying picture is really unnecessary.
-They say that the formalism plus some working rules for its application give us the correct prescriptions for calculating the probabilities of the outcomes of any experiment, and that is all we want.
-But as if some tectonic tensions were felt discussions continually arise regarding the foundations of quantum mechanics.
-Moreover, one always notices that in the course of historical development as well as in the mind of any particular scientist the final mathematical formalism describing a set of physical phenomena emerges from a more or less pictorial view, conception or model.
-A good picture is very helpful since it has the same logical structure as the region of reality which it represents, and it leads to a correct mathematical formulation of this reality.
-An example is Faraday's intuitive picture of lines of force and their subsequent mathematical formulation by Maxwell. ``It is mainly with the hope of making these [Faraday's] ideas the basis of a mathematical method that I have undertaken this treatise'', writes Maxwell.$^{(4)}$ A bad picture leads to no or only to a partially correct formalism.
-In this latter case it may happen that the emerging formalism in its initial stage describes the known phenomena correctly, but when it is developed further to include more and more experimental facts it sooner or later comes off the track.
+In particular, the defenders of the Copenhagen interpretation assert that a unifying picture is really unnecessary.
+They say that the formalism plus some working rules for its application give us the correct prescriptions for calculating the probabilities of the outcomes of any experiment, and that that is all we want.
+But as if some tectonic tensions were felt, discussions concerning the foundations of quantum mechanics continue.
+Moreover, it is noticeable that in the course of historical development as well as in the mind of any particular scientist the final mathematical formalism describing a set of physical phenomena emerges from a more or less pictorial view, conception or model.
+A good picture is very helpful since it has the same logical structure as the region of reality which it aims to represent, and it leads to a correct mathematical formulation of this reality.
+An example is Faraday's intuitive picture of lines of force and their subsequent mathematical formulation by Maxwell. ``It is mainly with the hope of making these [Faraday's] ideas the basis of a mathematical method that I have undertaken this treatise'', Maxwell writes \cite{Max}.
+A bad picture leads to no or to an only partially correct formalism.
+In this latter case it may happen that the emerging formalism describes the known phenomena correctly in its initial stage, but when it is developed further to include more and more experimental facts it sooner or later comes off the track.
 This is what I think has happened to quantum theory.
-I think that the lack of a good picture is responsible for the mathematical difficulties, and that their solution will emerge only from a solution of the conceptual difficulties.
+I think that the lack of a good picture is responsible for the mathematical difficulties.